7 Early Signs Of Labor Pain And When To Go To Hospital

 5. What are the stages of labor?

 Labor is the process of giving birth and typically progresses through three stages.
 The first stage is the onset of labor and lasts until the cervix is fully dilated.
-The second stage is the baby’s delivery and lasts until the delivery of the placenta.
+The second vital stage of labor is the baby’s delivery and lasts until the delivery of the placenta.
 Lastly, the third stage is the delivery of the placenta (14) (15).

 6. What triggers labor naturally?